Drinking culture of Korea: Alcohol drinking etiquette

-Within 'Hyanguemjurye', the most important thing about Korea drinking culture is manners.
+Within hyanguemjurye, the most important thing about Korea drinking culture is manners.
 Koreans believed drinking etiquette is important.
 When people become of age to drink alcohol, they are taught how to drink with other people by elders, because Korean ancestors thought that pouring and receiving drinks was important over the bowl.

 Pouring drinks

 In Korea, it is traditional that when a person gives an alcoholic drink to another adult, the person has to offer the drink respectfully with two hands.
 When pouring a drink, the bottle should be held with the right hand, and the wrist of your right hand held lightly with the left hand.
 It is customary to wait until the glass is empty to pour another.

 Receiving drinks

 There is also a tradition for receiving drinks.
-When receiving drinks, the same etiquette applies when pouring drinks.
+When receiving drinks, the same etiquette applies as when pouring drinks.
 When elders give alcohol to a younger person, the younger person should receive the drink politely and with gratitude by saying "thank you".
 The next step is to hit the bottle, and then put it down.
 This pleases the elders.
 Also, when drinking beer, it is proper for the younger drinker to turn their head, so as to not directly face the elders when drinking.